mozilla/skywriter/docs/releases/notes08.html.markdown

 * Commands and embedded users have the same convenient APIs now for manipulating the editor (bug 568217)
 * Added indent/unindent functionality (select a block, press tab)
+* The only name exposed to the page in embedded builds is "bespin".

 Fixes
 -----